 I don't consider myself truly a "photographer" yet as to me that implies a thorough knowledge of the camera.
 I have advanced a little from my dabbler days, but I am now spending my retirement in trying to advance both my knowledge and my skills.
 It never ceases to amaze me just how much I still have to learn in both of those aspects.

 Other than that, the routine trade of photography is plied through being a member of Irvine Camera Club who have a great mix of photographic ambition, skill and being jolly good fun people.
+They also swear a lot so I have a great sense of belonging.

 Back to Top